amoe/acceleratedcpp/chapter-notes.md

 to overwrite elements that already exist.
 Or perhaps the `back_inserter` is actually going to do an arbitrary tranformation on the element before adding it to the vector.

+### Another way to split

+Find several things there, that now we do actually have to include algorithm, I think.